 Roman aqueduct, prehistoric field systems, cairnfield, enclosure and round cairn on Ravock

-List entry Number: 1021117
+List Entry Number: 1021117

-The monument may lie within the boundary of more than one authority.
+The building or site itself may lie within the boundary of more than one authority.

-District: County Durham
+District: County Durham (Unitary Authority)

 Legacy Record - This information may be included in the List Entry Details.